vbalbp/DidTheRocketLaunchYet/README.md

 #### 6. Help
 State reached when the command **/help** is invoked.
 It returns a message with information about the bot and the available commands.
 The coded class for this state is [`S006xHelp`](/src/didtherocketlaunchyet/states.py#L170).
 ### Transitions
 Transitions are basically the lines in the diagram above, when do we decide to move from one state to the next.
-They are based on an origin state, a destination state and a condition that needs to be completed for the bot to move from origin to destination.
+They are based on an `origin` state, a `destination` state and a condition that needs to be completed for the bot to move from `origin` to `destination`.
 The definition of these transitions can be found in [this file](/src/didtherocketlaunchyet/transitions.py).
 ### Triggers
 Triggers are the conditions used in transitions to move from one state to the next.
 These triggers are not only conditionals that return boolean, but they can actually do much more in order to execute their own logic if needed.
 We have create a custom trigger, which you can also see in the `transitions.py` file, that is basically executing the bisection algorithm, modifying the values of `left`, `right`and `middle`according to the user input, and evaluating if the bisection algorithm has finished.
 You can find the definition of that trigger in [this file](/src/didtherocketlaunchyet/triggers.py).